vekio/cloud-server/README.md

 3. Setup
 ##### Terraform
 Im using terraform to automatically create a dns domain and records on digital ocean.

-If you use digital ocean go inside the terraform folder and create a file named `terraform.tfvars` otherwise if you use any other provider check what you need here https://www.terraform.io/docs/providers/index.html and rewrite the .tf files.

 If you want to do it manualy skip this part of the setup.

+If you use digital ocean go inside the terraform folder and create a file named `terraform.tfvars` with the next lines and complete.

 Copy and complete the next lines